vtsiatouras/311-chicago-incidents/README.md

     WHERE "rodent_baiting_premises"."number_of_premises_baited" < ?
     ```

-10. For the Query 10 we can adapt the last line of the above query to:
+10. For the Query 10 we can adapt the last line of the above query to the following

    ```sql
    WHERE "rodent_baiting_premises"."number_of_premises_w_garbage" < ?